 The JU will formally notify the coordinator and beneficiaries in advance any changes to this URL.

-Formal notifications on paper (only after the payment of the balance) addressed to the JU must be sent to the following address:
+Formal notifications on paper (only after the payment of the balance) addressed to the JU must be sent to the official mailing address indicated on the JU's website.